-For example, your sales team will likely know the types of web pages they have visited, what content they have viewed and downloaded from your website, and more.
+For example, your sales team will likely know the types of web pages they have visited, what content they have viewed and downloaded from your website and more.

-That information, in turn, can result in more informed sales call.
+That information, in turn, can result in a more informed sales call.
 The pitch can be personalized to unique needs and questions, making it more relevant in the eyes of potential customers.
 The yield rate from your sales calls naturally increases.

 5) More Efficient Marketing Spend